-- All staff should be aware that children going missing and who are absent from education, particularly on repeat occasions and/or prolonged periods this can be a vital warning sign of a range of safeguarding possibilities.
+- Balfour Infant School supports parents to bring their children to school regularly and the school Attendance Policy can be found on the school website.
+Attendance is monitored and supported by the school's Attendance Administrator and the Headteacher who is also the DSL.
+The school carries a register of children whose attendance is a concern and the actions taken to support, signpost and safeguard. - All staff should be aware that children going missing and who are absent from education, particularly on repeat occasions and/or prolonged periods this can be a vital warning sign of a range of safeguarding possibilities.
 This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
-It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage. - Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future. - Chattenden Primary School recognises that, when a child is not in school, they may be susceptible to, or exposed to, other risks, so we work with parents and other partners to keep children in school whenever possible. - Staff are aware of the school's Unauthorised Absence and Children Missing from Education Procedures
+It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage. - Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.

+- Balfour Infant School recognises that, when a child is not in school, they may be susceptible to, or exposed to, other risks, so we work with parents and other partners to keep children in school whenever possible. - Staff are aware of the school's Unauthorised Absence and Children Missing from Education Procedures and this forms part of the school's annual safeguarding training for staff.

-• 7.8 Domestic Abuse
+7.8 Domestic Abuse

-- Domestic abuse is any type of controlling, bullying, threatening or violent behaviour between people in a relationship.
-Seeing, hearing or experiencing the effects of domestic abuse and/or experiencing it in their own intimate relationships, can have a serious, longlasting, impact upon children and is a form of child abuse. - Chattenden Primary School recognises that domestic abuse can encompass, but is not limited to psychological; physical; sexual; financial; and emotional abuse. - In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
+- Balfour Infant School works closely with a local charity to support children and adults who live through domestic abuse to support and signpost families. - Domestic abuse is any type of controlling, bullying, threatening or violent behaviour between people in a relationship.
+Seeing, hearing or experiencing the effects of domestic abuse and/or experiencing it in their own intimate relationships, can have a serious, long-lasting, impact upon children and is a form of child abuse. - Balfour Infant School recognises that domestic abuse can encompass, but is not limited to psychological; physical; sexual; financial; and emotional abuse. - In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.